Fedron/gpu-voxel-fields/README.md

 ## 📂 Repository Structure

 ```
-/implementation - Rust sourcec ode for the voxel painting application and distance field generation compute shader
+/implementation - Rust source code for the voxel painting application and distance field generation compute shader
 /report         - LaTeX source files for the full dissertation report, and a complete PDF
 ```